mdvanes/diploma-generator/README.md

 **GitHub Pages** — push to a repo, enable Pages from *Settings → Pages*, set source to the root of your branch.

-**Netlify / Cloudflare Pages** — drag the folder onto the dashboard, or connect the repo for auto-deploy on push.

 > **Local testing:** open via a local server, not `file://`.
 Assets are fetched with `fetch()` which browsers block on `file://` origins.
 > ```bash
 > npx serve .